RayHightower/RayHightower.com/_posts/2016-01-12-how-to-record-screencasts-with-or-without-quicktime.markdown

 This image shows a Parallella (with green case supports), Elgato (rectangular with rounded corners), and an HDMI monitor.

 The Elgato even records screen activity from the Parallella's frame buffer.
 The Elgato can record anything that gets displayed on an HDMI monitor.
-Recording is easy because the Elgato connects to the Parallella's HDMI output and the monitor's HDMI input.
+Recording is easy because the Elgato sits right in the middle of the HDMI flow; it connects to the Parallella's HDMI output and the monitor's HDMI input.
 If you’re recording screen activity on Parallella running Linux, save yourself a headache and use an HDMI capture device like Elgato.

 ### Shorter Videos are Better